Rose-njeru/Data-Cleaning-in-SQL/README.md

 ### Data Manipulation Language
 Select,Fom,Where,Insert,Update,delete commands manipulated diffrent columns in the dataset,
 #### Case Statements, Coalesce
- replacing the null values in property Address column
+ + replacing the null values in property Address column

 #### Locate and Substring
- Breaking out Property Address into individual columns
++ Breaking out Property Address into individual columns

  #### Substring_index
-  Identifying the delimeter in Owner Address column and breaking it into indidual columns
++  Identifying the delimeter in Owner Address column and breaking it into individual columns

 #### Type of join
-The table was joined with itself while performing data manipulation
++ The table was joined with itself while performing data manipulation